Check-In/Check-Out

 Partial check-in/out ensures better accountability and avoids rejecting or delaying visitors who are present simply because others from their group have not yet arrived.

-This update means Sam Gong’s presence is no longer counted in the active visitor list, and his visit log is now closed for this session.
+Once this update is applied, Sam Gong is no longer included in the active visitor list, and his visit log is officially closed for the current session.

 Print Pass Functionality